 - All agreements relating to the corporation to which any incorporator or proposed director or officer is a party.

-- The amount and source of the funds available for organization expenses and the proposed arrangements for reimbursement and compensation of incorporators or other persons.
+- The amount and source of the funds available for organization expenses and capitalization of the insurer and the proposed arrangements for reimbursement and compensation of incorporators or other persons.

 - The proposed compensation of directors and officers.